Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/README.md

 {% endtab %}

 {% tab title="iOS" %}
-1. Add the Mobile Core and Edge extensions to your project using Cocoapods.
+1. Add the Mobile Core and Edge extensions to your project using CocoaPods.
 Add following pods in your `Podfile`:

    ```swift
    use_frameworks!